dart-lang/site-www/src/content/language/extension-types.md

 An extension type is a compile-time abstraction that "wraps" an existing type with a different, static-only interface.
-They are implemented in Dart specifically to enable [static JS interop][].
+They are a major component of [static JS interop][] because they can easily modify an existing type's interface (crucial for any kind of interop) without incurring the cost of an actual wrapper.

 Extension types enforce discipline on the set of operations (or interface) available to objects of an underlying type,